MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 If only split apks are available (`apkm` or `xapk` files), a tool like [AntiSplit M](https://github.com/AbdurazaaqMohammed/AntiSplit-M) can convert an `apkm`/`xapk` of your device architecture to a regular `apk` for use with Morphe Manager.

 ## 24. I found a random website that offers YouTube APK's patched with Morphe.
-Is this safe to use?
+Are those safe to use?

 What you found is a "pre-patched" apk that was patched by someone else.